axsh/openvnet/docs/content/configuration-files/webapi.md

 # webapi.conf

-This file contains common configuration that is by `webapi`.
+This file contains the configuration used by `webapi`.

 You'll find it at `/etc/openvnet/webapi.conf`.